23 Team project work

 • Markdown is formatted correctly via Quarto’s canonical mode.

-• Multiple models are computed programmatically using tidymodels.
+• Multiple models are computed programmatically using functional programming.

 • Used Quarto for outputting the model results as a table.